-Always seek advice about any specific issues you are not sure about.
-Also, be mindful of the need to remain up to date with all information provided on legal and compliance subjects, and make sure you familiarise yourself with legal bulletins and notices sent out by your department heads, by the companies’ legal advisers, the managing editor’s office or by other senior executives.
+Always ask for advice about any specific issues you are not sure about.
+Also, be mindful of the need to remain up to date with all information provided on legal and compliance subjects, and make sure you familiarise yourself with legal bulletins and notices sent out by your department heads, by the companies’ head of legal, the managing editor’s office or by other senior executives.

 If in doubt about regulatory matters please contact your line manager or the managing editor’s office.

 In the course of your work you will speak to a great many people.
 Except in exceptional circumstances (see below), you should be up front about the fact you are a journalist and you must always identify who you are and who you work for when asked, unless there are public interest reasons for not doing so.